-Reasons for detentions include:
+Reasons for after school detentions include:

 - a) Students who have not completed homework/self-study.

 - b) Students who are on a reporting system and have not met their targets for the day.

-- c) Students who arrive late to school.
+- c) Students who arrive late to school after 9am

 - d) Poor behaviour in social time may result in a social time detention.

-- e) Receiving a Code 1
+- e) Being sent out of a lesson

 - f) Inappropriate corridor behaviour

 - g) Late to lessons

 - h) Failing a detention

 - i) Truancy

 - j) Wearing non-school uniform items

-- k) Failure to hand over electronic devices